Zilliqa/ceres/README.md

 A scilla-server provides the functionality of scilla-runner and scilla-checker as a JSON-RPC server.
 The scilla-server process accepts contract execution requests and executes the contract, providing a JSON output within the server process itself.
 More details about Scilla Server can be found here.

 Scilla Server runs on port 4000.
-You can call it's API on http://localhost:4000
+You can call its API on http://localhost:4000

 ### Network Explorer
 This is a developer-focused lightweight explorer to connect to the Zilliqa's networks and local testnets.